-If you suspect there are companies engaging in illicit trade activities and not abiding by the rules, you are encouraged to visit U.S. Customs and Border Protection's e-Allegations portal.
+If you suspect there are companies engaging in illicit trade activities and not abiding by the rules, then you are encouraged to visit CBP's e-Allegations portal.
 The portal provides a means for the public to report to CBP any suspected violations of trade laws or regulations related to the importation of goods into the United States.
 These types of violations include misclassification of merchandise, false country of origin markings, health and safety issues, valuation issues, and counterfeiting.

 When filing an allegation, please be as specific, detailed, and concise as possible to help expedite the complaint.
-Please visit https://eallegations.cbp.gov to report the allegation.
+Please visit: https://eallegations.cbp.gov to report the allegation.